PeterM-13/MicroMouse-HelpCode/README.md

 bool collisionDetectionActive = false;
 // When `true`, monitors the IMU and sets `fatalError` to `true` if IMU data goes above threshold, indicating a collision.
 // Threshold set in `Gyro.cpp` line 3.

+bool laneCenteringActive = false;
+// When `true`, enables lane centering.
+Also enables contunuous IR sensor readings.

+bool readAllSensorsOnce = false;
+// When `true`, gets a reading from each IR sensor once.

+bool readAllSensorsCont = false;
+// When `true`, continuously gets readings from the IR sensors.

+bool updateGyroData = false;
+// When `true`, continuously gets data from gyro, and updates Z angle.
+// This is quite intensive, and slows down the program loop.
+So only enables when required, like when turning.
+// But gyro seems inacurate anyway.
+So not being used.
 ```

 ### Global Methods